 5. Remove yourself from data broker websites

-Some websites function as a sort of Yellow Pages, mining the Internet for data and gathering it all in one place.
+Some websites function as a sort of Yellow Pages.
+They mine the Internet for data and gather it all in one place.
 This can include an address, social media profile, photos, phone number, email.

 If you find this hard to believe, then simply check out http://www.peoplefinder.com or www.whitepages.com.
 We warn you though, the amount of information stored in this sort of databases can be downright creepy.

 Fortunately, most of these companies offer a way for you to opt-out and remove any information they have about you.
 Unfortunately, this is bad for business, so they make it as difficult and time-consuming as possible.